 Orkney is a year-round adventure sports haven, attracting windsurfers, cyclist, sea kayakers, and sailors, rock climbing, fishing and diving enthusiasts.
 For further information on how to plan your trip check out www.VisitOrkney.Com.

 How to get to the Orkney Isles

 You can arrive here by sea or by air.
 Flybe and British Airways have regular flights to the Mainland Island, just one hour from Edinburgh as well as direct flights from Inverness, Aberdeen, Glasgow and London.

-Where to Stay: Orkney Islands Accommodation
+Where to Stay – Orkney Islands Accommodation

-In Westray I stayed in Braehead Manse – a homestay accommodation option with a twin room.
+In Westray, I stayed in Braehead Manse – a homestay accommodation option with a twin room.
 The owners make sure you are well looked after and are just at their home across the road if you need anything.
 The weather was so bad on the evening I arrived that they provided me with some dinner so that I didn’t have to venture out in the crazy winds and heavy rain.
-I even got a cooked breakfast and was driven to the airport the next morning, after an amazing night’s sleep complete with electric blanket.
+I even got a cooked breakfast and was driven to the airport the next morning, after an amazing night’s sleep complete with an electric blanket.